hazelcast/hazelcast-cpp-client/README.md

 	link_libraries(HazelcastClient4.0_64)
 ```

 If you want to use the TLS feature, use the `lib` directory with TLS support enabled, e.g., `hazelcast/lib/tls`.
-If you are using TLS, then you also need to link to OpenSSL and link to the OpenSSL libraries.
+If you are using TLS, then you also need to link to OpenSSL libraries.
 E.g. if you are using cmake, we do the following:
 ```Cmake
     include(FindOpenSSL)
 	find_package(OpenSSL REQUIRED)